Ride Along Program, Critical Care Courses and Seminars

 Conferences and Specialty Care Courses:

-Boston MedFlight also offers specialized courses for healthcare professionals and emergency first responders looking to improve or add to their critical care skill sets.
+Boston MedFlight, a nonprofit critical care medical transport organization that partners with a consortium of Boston-area hospitals offers specialized courses for healthcare professionals and emergency first responders looking to improve or add to their critical care skill sets.

 FCCS: The Fundamentals of Critical Care Support (FCCS) course is sponsored by the Society of Critical Care Medicine and provides exposure to the essential principles of critical care.
 The course, which consists of lectures and skill stations, offers guidance for decision making in the care of critically ill patients during the initial hours of management.